 Main Differences Between Degree and Radian

-- Degrees are less reliable in some terms because they measure on the basis of the rotation of the Sun.
-In comparison to this radian uses mathematical formulae and equations for the determination of the angles.
+1. Degrees are less reliable in some terms because they measure on the basis of the rotation of the Sun.
+In comparison to this, Radian uses mathematical formulae and equations for the determination of the angles.

-- Degrees are generally used in daily life as well non-complex calculations as it is easy to represent and determine whereas radians are used in complex equations due to its precision.
+2. Degrees are used in daily life as well as non-complex calculations as it is easy to represent and determine, whereas radians are used in complex equations due to their precision.